mateujcic/Web-Development/README.md

 # Web-Development
-Projects from my Web Development classes in my first and second year of college
+Projects from my Web / App Development classes in my first and second year of college

 ## Projects shortcut links: